 Our efforts work toward our long-term vision that 100% of scrap tires enter sustainable end-use markets after they are removed from vehicles.
 The three main pillars are:

 1) Provide end-of-life tires for beneficial next use

-Valuable new purposes for spent tires include use as material in rubberized asphalt, construction materials, landscaping mulch and as tire-derived fuel for energy.
-Spent tires also are molded into consumer products like floor mats, roof mats, stone paving and even as a component in new tires, such as Bridgestone’s leading Ecopia line of fuel efficient tires.
+Our company-owned retail stores are one vital way we are working to make our vision a reality.
+Last year alone, Bridgestone retail stores saved more than 10 million end-of-life tires from the landfill by sending them to a beneficial next use.
+Valuable new purposes for end-of-life tires include use as material in rubberized asphalt, construction materials, landscaping mulch and as tire-derived fuel for energy.
+End-of-life tires are also molded into consumer products like floor mats, roof mats, stone paving and even as a component in new tires.

-Through the Tires4ward program and our continued partnership with the River Network, Bridgestone has supported hundreds of community clean-up events and ensured the proper recycling of tens of thousands of tires removed from nature.
-To date, we have supported more than 775 community clean-up events and recycled more than 225,000 tires from public lands, rivers, streams, lakes and communities nationwide.
-Bridgestone is working to change the landscape of the tire and automotive industry and make a waste-free tire industry a reality.
+Over the course of our partnership with River Network, Bridgestone supported hundreds of community clean-up events and ensured the proper recycling of tens of thousands of tires removed from water systems.
+We supported more than 1,050 community clean-up events and recycled over 300,000 tires collected as part of these community-based efforts.

 In 2023, our support for environmental efforts focused on keeping rivers clean evolved into its next phase.
 Bridgestone is now making donations to support river clean-ups hosted by their local partners across the U.S. Each clean-up engages volunteers to remove litter from our nation’s waterways.
 Our partnerships are extending into local communities and waterways, further sharing Bridgestone’s commitment to sustainability across the U.S.